 Memorial Hall & Jubilee Room – Melford Road, Cavendish CO10 8AD

 The village hall was built in 1870 as a day and Sunday school.
 It was originally known as the Lecture Hall, but renamed the Memorial Hall in 1946 to remember those who died in two world wars.
-To the rear of the hall stands the Jubilee room, which was built in 1977 to celebrate the Queen’s silver jubilee.
+To the rear of the hall stands the Jubilee room, which was built in 1977 to celebrate the Queen’s silver jubilee, and is now permanently occupied by Cavendish Pre-School.

 The hall provides a venue for many different societies, youth groups, parties, et cetera.

-The hall facilities continue to be developed by the Memorial Hall Management Committee.
-To support this work or for more information about their plans, please contact Don Parker on 01787 280549.
+The hall facilities continue to be developed by the Parish Council.
+To support this work or for more information about their plans, please contact Malcolm Halliday on 07971 626977.

 Information Centre – Phone Box, The Green, Cavendish CO10 8BB